 Skip to main content

-Inspection actions on taxes levied on Foreign Trade operations, on Special Taxes and on environmental taxes
+Inspections on taxes levied on foreign trade operations, special taxes and environmental taxes

-The verification inspection actions carried out by the bodies of the Customs and Special Tax Inspection area of the Special Delegations and the Central Delegation of Large Taxpayers are included, in order to combat fraud that affects both the financial interests of the Union European, that is, to own resources, as well as internal taxes that tax foreign trade operations and Special and environmental taxes.
+This includes the inspection activities carried out by the Customs and Excise Inspection departments of the Special Delegations and the Central Delegation for Large Taxpayers, in order to combat fraud that affects both the financial interests of the European Union, that is, its own resources, and the internal taxes that tax foreign trade operations and the Special and Environmental Taxes.

-For the verification inspection activity to be effective, it is necessary to apply risk management techniques to identify the most relevant typologies of fraud, as well as the application of verification criteria based on the typology of fraud, with a global treatment. of the taxpayer who takes full advantage of the organizational synergies derived from control over each tax.
+For the inspection activity to be effective, it is necessary to apply risk management techniques to identify the most relevant types of fraud, as well as the application of verification criteria based on the type of fraud, with a global treatment of the taxpayer that takes full advantage of the organizational synergies derived from the control over each tax.

-This investigative work at the national level corresponds to the National Investigation Office, dependent on the Department of Customs and Excise, which is entrusted with the study of all those aspects that affect the fight against tax and customs fraud and, in particular, the analysis of sectors and companies that present a high risk.
-This National Office works in close collaboration with the National Fraud Investigation Office (ONIF), in the criminal investigation of large fraud schemes through the massive importation, both in Spain and in other Member States, of products from Asia with undervaluation of customs values and concealment of internal deliveries actually made.
-In addition, it centralizes and coordinates Mutual Administrative Assistance in customs and Excise matters, both with the European Anti-Fraud Office (OLAF), in charge of combating fraud committed to the detriment of the community budget, and with the Member States of the European Union and with third countries.
+This national research work is the responsibility of the National Investigation Office, which is part of the Customs and Excise Department and is responsible for studying all aspects that affect the fight against tax and customs fraud and, in particular, the analysis of sectors and companies that present a high risk.
+This National Office works closely with the National Fraud Investigation Office (ONIF) in the criminal investigation of large fraud schemes involving the mass importation, both in Spain and in other Member States, of products from Asia with undervaluation of customs values and concealment of the domestic deliveries actually made.
+It also centralises and coordinates Mutual Administrative Assistance in customs and excise matters, both with the European Anti-Fraud Office (OLAF), responsible for combating fraud committed to the detriment of the Community budget, and with the Member States of the European Union and with third countries.

-In 2022, 7,248 settlements have been carried out by the Customs and Excise Inspection, with a settled debt of 228.66 million euros.
+In 2022, the Customs and Excise Inspection carried out 7,248 settlements, with a settled debt of 228.66 million euros.
 The increase in the number of settlements compared to the previous year is due in part to a change in the configuration of the indicator taken as a reference, which allows the inclusion of actions carried out by the control and investigation area that were not previously considered in the calculation.
-For its part, the significant increase in the amount of debt settled compared to 2021 is based on the existence of files with extraordinary results.
+The significant increase in the amount of debt settled compared to 2021 is based on the existence of files with extraordinary results.

 Special and environmental taxes:

-In 2022, the checks focused mainly on the following areas:
+In 2022, the inspections focused mainly on the following areas:

 • Hydrocarbon tax.
-In 2022, people with high charges of subsidized diesel between 2018 and 2020 were investigated, without prejudice to any verifications that may pose a risk of fraud that are considered appropriate.
+In 2022, people with high charges of subsidized diesel between 2018 and 2020 were investigated, without prejudice to the checks that may pose a risk of fraud that are considered appropriate.

-• Special Tax on Certain Means of Transportation .
-It consists of the control of fraud in exemptions and cases of non-submission, the control of vessels flying a non-Spanish flag and the control of tax bases and declared CO2 emissions.
+• Special Tax on Certain Means of Transport .
+This involves controlling fraud in exemptions and cases of non-taxation, controlling vessels flying a non-Spanish flag, and controlling tax bases and declared CO2 emissions.

 • Special Tax on Electricity .
-A double control has been carried out in this exercise: control of the application of the assumption of non-restraint and control of electricity consumption in rail transport.
+This exercise has been double-checked: control of the application of the assumption of non-subjection and the control of electricity consumption in rail transport.

 • Tax on Fluorinated Greenhouse Gases .
 Control has been carried out mainly on manufacturers, importers, exporters, intra-community purchasers and resellers.